 - Add the wine and thyme leaves and bring to a simmer and cook for 3 minutes to reduce slightly.

 - Then, stir the cornstarch into the lemon juice and add to the skillet.
+(Now would be the time to add lemon zest if you would like).
 Bring the sauce back to a simmer to thicken.
 Add the chopped parsley at this time too.

 - Add the butter patties and stir them in to melt.
 Once all melted, taste the sauce and add salt and pepper as desired.